Lesson 3: Making Ends Meet#

 The pedal is currently hinged at the origin of the global reference frame.
 A “seat” node to which we fix the pelvis must therefore be displaced by a suitable distance from the origin.

-In the Environment.any file, add the following within the GlobalReferenceFrame object:
+In the Environment.any file, add the following within the GlobalReferenceFrame object and then reload the model (F7).:

 viewRefFrame.Visible=On;